yinj66/yinj66.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year MS student (2021 - present) in Computer Science at UCSD.
 Before that, I received bachelor degree in Electronic and Electrical Engineering from University of Manchester.
-I have interned at [DGene](https://www.us1.dgene.com/) (2020), working on object detection with [Minye Wu](https://wuminye.com/) at ShanghaiTech University.

 <!-- A data-driven personal website
 ======